Sahiyo: History

 On 13 June, Sahiyo organized a roundtable of around 60 experts from different disciplines and cultural groups to launch a Massachusetts End FGM/C Network, to raise awareness of the issue and to share knowledge and resources.
 The event was co-sponsored by the Muslim American Leadership Alliance (MALA), Tostan International, MassNOW, Lesley University, the U.S. End FGM/C Network, and the Women's Bar Association of Massachusetts.
-On 8 December, Sahiyo became a partner of FemmeCon, an Indian women's health festival organized by TheaCare, a interactive multimedia knowledge platform for information about women's health.
+On 8 December, Sahiyo became a partner of FemmeCon, an Indian women's health festival organized by TheaCare, an interactive multimedia knowledge platform for information about women's health.

 On February 1, 2020, Sahiyo spoke on FGM at the 63rd annual conference of Obstetricians and Gynecologists (AICOG), in Lucknow, India.
 In April, due to COVID-19, Sahiyo hosted its third annual Activists' Retreat online.
 On 16 April, Sahiyo co-founder Aarefa partnered with StoryCenter's Silence Speaks program to offer an online platform where South Asian women could share their personal stories and cultivate a virtual community.
 On 21 April, Sahiyo partnered with API-GBV and U.S. End FGM/C Network for an educational webinar focusing on FGM in the United States, its connection to the broader anti-gender-based violence movement, and anti-FGM community activism in the United States.
 In May, Sahiyo held a COVID-19 storytelling session for Voices to End FGM/C, to continue developing an online community for workshop alumni and survivors.
 On 13 June, Sahiyo co-founder Priya Goswami gave a keynote speech, "Bringing Change through an On-ground Movement," at Intesaab Fest 2020, a student-run online festival in India.
 Voices to End FGM/C alumna Mariam Sabir's presentation on Sahiyo's storytelling workshop was selected for virtual display at the July 2020 AAFP National Conference of Family Medicine Residents and Medical Students.
 In October, one of the Voices to End FGM/C videos received an honorable mention from the Sunhak Peace Prize at the Peace Motion Graphics Contest.
 Mariya Taher of Sahiyo U.S. received a Crave Foundation for Women grant in recognition of her work against FGC.
 On 30 July, Sahiyo joined the Global Woman P.E.A.C.E.
 Foundation and the Council of the Great City Schools to host the webinar "Learning about Female Genital Mutilation/Cutting (FGM/C) in the Classroom: The Importance of Nationwide Education as a Tool for Prevention".